-TECHNOLOGIST How did you get into the headphone business?
+Technologist: How did you get into the headphone business?

-FREDERIK JØRGENSEN Two of the four original partners, myself included, were running a creative and cultural hub for artists and designers in Copenhagen, with a nightclub on the rooftop.
+Frederik Jørgensen: Two of the four original partners, myself included, were running a creative and cultural hub for artists and designers in Copenhagen, with a nightclub on the rooftop.
 Unfortunately, that building was turned into apartments.
 Then two friends came along and said we should make headphones.
 We had a big network of musicians and designers, we were young, and we just said: “Let’s do it!”

-TECHNOLOGIST What’s with the name AIAIAI?
+T. What’s with the name AIAIAI?

-FREDERIK JØRGENSEN There’s no good explanation.
+F. J. There’s no good explanation.
 When we founded the company, we were looking for names and we just liked the sound.
 There was maybe a slight reference to all the Apple stuff at the time: i, i, i.

-TECHNOLOGIST How did the headphone market evolve?
+T. How did the headphone market evolve?

 Beats [the audio products company set up by musician Dr Dre] did us all a big favour by opening up the market.
 All of a sudden, everyone was willing to spend hundreds of dollars on headphones.
 But it got crowded very quickly.
 Brands interested in lifestyle launched headphones, and new brands came in because they wanted a piece of it.
 We’re a small company, so it’s been hard for us to compete.
-We see a bigger opportunity now in the more specialised market, people who make music.
+We see a bigger opportunity now in the more specialized market, people who make music.

-TECHNOLOGIST What technical expertise did you have when you started?
+T. What technical expertise did you have when you started?

 We collaborated with Aalborg University, which has a major focus on audio engineering.
 They’ve built drivers [headphone speakers] for us that we can then mass-produce in China.
 We’ve also done lots of testing with Brüel & Kjær, a leading audio technology company based in Denmark.

-TECHNOLOGIST How can you compete with giants like Beats or Sennheiser?
+T. How can you compete with giants like Beats or Sennheiser?

-FREDERIK JØRGENSEN A lot of it is subjective since we don’t have any groundbreaking speaker technology.
+F. J. A lot of it is subjective since we don’t have any groundbreaking speaker technology.
 The innovative part is taking a holistic view of the product, fitting the sound to the artists’ needs.
 It’s very much a craft, with a lot of back

-TECHNOLOGIST What’s the Danish touch in your company?
+T. What’s the Danish touch in your company?

-FREDERIK JØRGENSEN We believe in functional design, which is the ethos of the classical designers and architects in Denmark.
+F. J. We believe in functional design, which is the ethos of the classical designers and architects in Denmark.
 In general, Denmark isn’t the best environment for innovation.
 We don’t have an angel investor community like other countries, and there are not a lot of initiatives from government to support start-ups – although that is changing.

-FREDERIK JØRGENSEN What made us most proud was to be part of the San Francisco Museum of Modern Art’s design exhibition in 2011 [curated by iconic designer Dieter Rams].
+F. J. What made us most proud was to be part of the San Francisco Museum of Modern Art’s design exhibition in 2011 [curated by iconic designer Dieter Rams].
 To be alongside the iPod made us really proud.

-TECHNOLOGIST Any advice for budding entrepreneurs?
+T. Any advice for budding entrepreneurs?

-FREDERIK JØRGENSEN Do it!
+F. J. Do it!
 There are a lot of people who end up not doing it because there are always a million reasons not to.
 You need to make sure what you do is perfect – especially with technology, it’s got to be spot on.
 That has become more important than ever with the growth of social media.
 If you do something wrong, the whole world knows about it.
 But if you have a good product, that information spreads just as easily.